-One of the nice things about working in the professional service industry is that you’re expected to pre-sell.
-So, there’s nothing stopping you from talking to potential customers to establish their needs.
-Real-world validation is key for any sustainable business idea.
+One of the nice things about working in the professional service industry is that you're expected to pre-sell.
+So, nothing is stopping you from talking to potential customers to establish their needs.
+Real-world validation is critical for any sustainable business idea.

 Execute, iterate and niche down

 The final step is to execute, iterate and niche down, in that order.

 Executing means delivering the services you are offering.
 Doing these services well, and staying up to date with modern techniques.